Shohei Ohtani: Personal life and public image

 Ohtani has a Kooikerhondje dog named Dekopin, also known as Decoy.
 The dog received an honorary visa from the Embassy of the United States, Tokyo.
 In connection with his $7.85 million home purchase, Ohtani established an LLC named "Decopin", which he named after his dog.

 Ohtani is married to former professional basketball player Mamiko Tanaka.
 Ohtani announced in February 2024 that he had married but declined to disclose his wife's identity except to say, "She's a normal Japanese woman".
 The next month, he revealed her identity by posting a photograph of himself with Tanaka.
 On December 29, 2024, Ohtani announced on Instagram that they were expecting their first child.
 On April 17, 2025, Ohtani returned to Los Angeles during a Dodgers road trip in anticipation of the baby's arrival.
 Two days later, he announced on Instagram the birth of their first child, a daughter.
+In an open letter shared to his Instagram account on June 20, 2026, he announced that his wife had given birth to their second child.

 Endorsements and mass media coverage

 Ohtani has been represented by agent Nez Balelo of CAA Sports since 2017, shortly after announcing his plans to pursue an MLB career.
-He was listed in Forbes 30 under 30 Asia class of 2018 in the field of Entertainment & Sports.
+He was listed in Forbes 30 Under 30 Asia class of 2018 in the field of Entertainment & Sports.
 In 2021, Ohtani was named to Time 100's list of most influential people of 2021 and awarded the Commissioner's Historic Achievement Award by Commissioner Rob Manfred.
-Since 2023, Ohtani's jerseys have sold more than any other player in the U.S., Japan and worldwide.
-Ohtani was the first Asian player to be a cover athlete of MLB The Show in 2022.
+Since 2023, Ohtani's jerseys have sold more than any other player worldwide.
+Ohtani was the first Asian player to be a cover athlete of MLB: The Show in 2022.
 In 2025, Ohtani's likeness was added to Fortnite, making him the first MLB player available in the game.

 In 2023, Ohtani endorsement earnings were estimated to be an MLB league-leading $35–40 million, up from his MLB league-leading $20 million endorsement earnings in 2022, which tripled from his MLB league-leading $6 million endorsement earnings in 2021.
 By 2025, his estimated endorsements had risen to $100 million for the year.
 Ohtani is a brand ambassador of 20 companies across both sides of the Pacific, including New Balance and Fanatics/Topps, in the U.S. and Hugo Boss, Kosé, Porsche Japan, Kowa, Mitsubishi Bank, Japan Airlines, Salesforce, Nishikawa Co., and Seiko in Japan.

 Ohtani's previous partnerships included Asics, Descente, Oakley, New Era, FTX, Savas, and Aquarius.
 On November 16, 2021, it was announced that Ohtani joined cryptocurrency exchange FTX as a global ambassador, partnering on various animal charitable initiatives; however, in November 2022, FTX filed for bankruptcy, wiping out billions of dollars in customer funds.
 Ohtani, alongside other spokespeople, was sued for promoting unregistered securities through a class-action lawsuit with his lawyers filing for Ohtani's dismissal from the FTX lawsuit in April 2023.